 At Generations Dental in Grande Prairie we provide urgent care for emergency dental situations.
-Please call us at 587-803-4406 if you are experiencing an emergency right now.
+Please call our emergency dentist at (587) 803-4406 if you are experiencing an issue right now.

 The most common emergencies that patients call for: